 17. What does the Air Force furnish the AFJROTC units?

 The Air Force supplies curriculum materials such as instructor guides, textbooks, training aids, lesson plans, uniforms for students, some training equipment, limited funding (O&M and MILPER), and one-half of an instructor’s minimum instructor pay (MIP) calculation (as a reimbursement to the school).

 18. What does the school furnish?

-The school furnishes 100% of each instructor's salary (reimbursed 50% of MIP by the Air Force), facilities for classroom instruction, equipment and uniform storage, a drill area, and the same supervision, support, and equipment normally provided other teachers and classes.
+The school furnishes 100% of each instructor's salary (reimbursed 50% of MIP by the Air Force in arrears), facilities for classroom instruction, equipment and uniform storage, a drill area, and the same supervision, support, and equipment normally provided other teachers and classes.

 19. Where are the AFJROTC units located?

-Air Force Junior ROTC operates in more than 870 schools in 49 states, 12 Department of Defense Dependent School (DoDDS), and 2 territories (2 in Guam/1 in Puerto Rico).
+Air Force Junior ROTC operates in more than 870 schools in 49 states, 12 Department of Defense Dependent School (DoDDS), and 2 in Guam.
 Use this locator to find units: https://holmcenter.com/locator/.